KenDickey/Small/RuntimeModel.md

 Most values are known by the tag in their lower 3 bits.
 - 2r000 -> Object Oriented Pointer, or _OOP_.
 - 2r001 -> Small (limited range) Integer
-- 2r010 -> Character
-- 2r100 -> Small Floating Point Number, or _float_.
+- 2r010 -> Small Floating Point Number, or _float_.
+- 2r110 -> Also an immediate Float (Upper bit extends exponent)
+- 2r100 -> Character

 Three immediate values are special: _true_, _false_, and _nil_.
 The trick here is that we don't use OOP addresses near zero.